suffolklibraries/sljekyll/_events/southwold-2019-12-07-coffee-morning.md

 breadcrumb: y
 ---

-Drop in to Stella Peskett Millennium Hall for hot drinks, mince pies and biscuits as well as cakes, crafts, books, CDs and DVDs to buy as well as a raffle.
+Drop in to Stella Peskett Millennium Hall for hot drinks, mince pies and biscuits as well as cakes, crafts, books, CDs and DVDs to buy and a raffle.